 Yeah, yeah.
 You’ve heard it before – we won’t beat a dead horse – but do you know why sleep is so essential to our mental health and well-being?
 It turns out that the benefits of a good night of rest go far beyond a refreshed feeling the following morning.

 During the time we spend awake, a protein called beta amyloid builds up in the frontal cortex of our brains.
 Though you may have a positive association of protein as a builder of muscle and vital fuel, these beta amyloids have quite the opposite effect.
 In fact, recent studies have shown that beta amyloid buildup in the brain leads to memory impairment.2

 This sleep-deprivation-linked protein is damaging to both short- and long-term mental health.
 In our day-to-day lives, beta amyloids block the deep restorative sleep that refreshes the brain.
 This means that sleep deprivation can be a dangerous self-reinforcing cycle which harms memory and recall abilities.

-As if that’s not scary enough for the chronically under-rested, a new study shows a link between the plaque created by beta amyloids and Alzheimer’s disease.
+As if that’s not scary enough for the chronically under-rested, a new study shows a link between the plaque created by beta amyloids and brain fog.
 While researchers have long known that memory can be harmed by a lack of sleep, a new article3 in the journal Nature Neuroscience, proposes that poor sleep may be both an early indicator for, and contributor to, the degenerative disease.

 Sleep… “It’s Like A Dishwasher” For The Brain